Growing up in rural Indiana, I’ve seen many silos in my lifetime.

 A rogue employee, a server meltdown, or even a time-sensitive client proposal can be the reality check that drives many into action.
 Luckily, you’re reading this article and have the luxury of developing a proactive strategy.

 A smart business owner routinely takes a step back to examine his company’s entire information footprint.
-Only then can he develop a realistic plan for creating a more scalable and collaborative environment.
+Only then can he develop a realistic plan for creating a more scalable and collaborative environment and maintain a clean customer data platform.

 To get started, try asking yourself some simple questions.
 Here are a few off the top of my head: